If you want to start bottle feeding your baby, there are a few things you need be aware of before milk preparation.

 - Tilt the bottle so that the neck and teat fill up with milk, before you carefully place the teat in their mouth.
 This avoids swallowing any air bubbles, which could cause gas.

-- If your baby seems unsettled during the feed, the cause may be wind.
+- If your baby seems unsettled during the feed, the cause may be win.
 Try gently rubbing their back to encourage burping.

-- Try to get into the habit of burping about halfway through the feed and after feeding, as this can help to prevent spitting up.
+- Try to get into the habit of burping about halfway through the feed and after feeding.
+This can help to prevent spitting up.

-- As with breastfeeding, alternate your hold positions from side to side to help your baby’s eyes and neck to develop more equally.
+- As with breastfeeding, alternate your hold positions from side to side.
+This will help your baby’s eyes and neck to develop more equally.
 Try alternating halfway through the bottle after burping your baby.
 By doing this from the very start, your baby is less likely to choose a preferred side.

 There is no right or wrong way of bottle feeding.
 Do what works for you and baby and enjoy this new journey together.